kramerc/api-stubber/README.md

 ### Setting parameters

 These special parameters can be set in the request body or in the query string.
-If both are set, api-stubber will look for the special parameter in the body first before looking in the query string.
+If both are set, mockful will look for the special parameter in the body first before looking in the query string.

 All other parameters defined will be ignored.
-After all, you're just stubbing your API.
+After all, you're just mocking your API.

 #### Using a request body

-api-stubber supports JSON and urlencoded bodies.
+mockful supports JSON and urlencoded bodies.

 #### Using a query string

 A query string can be passed in the format of:
 ```
-_stub[name]=test
+_mock[name]=test
 ```

 The above will result in the responding body returning: